|My Favourite Planet > Blogs > Cheshire Cat Blog > |

 Ourlia Gorge Waterfalls.
 The forested foothils of Olympus can be seen in the background.

 1. Pausanias on Dion and the Baphyras River

 "7.
 The Macedonians who dwell in the district below Mount Pieria and the city of Dium say that it was here that Orpheus met his end at the hands of the women.
 Going from Dium along the road to the mountain, and advancing twenty stades, you come to a pillar on the right surmounted by a stone urn, which according to the natives contains the bones of Orpheus.

 8. There is also a river called Helicon.
 After a course of seventy-five stades the stream hereupon disappears under the earth.
 After a gap of about twenty-two stades the water rises again, and under the name of Baphyra instead of Helicon flows into the sea as a navigable river.
 The people of Dium say that at first this river flowed on land throughout its course.
 But, they go on to say, the women who killed Orpheus wished to wash off in it the blood-stains, and thereat the river sank underground, so as not to lend its waters to cleanse manslaughter."

-Pausanias, Description of Greece with an English Translation by W.H.S.
+Pausanias, Description of Greece, Book 9, chapter 30, sections 7-8.
+English Translation by W.H.S.
 Jones and H.A.
 Ormerod.
-In 4 Volumes.
-Harvard University Press, Cambridge, MA; William Heinemann Ltd., London.
-1918.
-At Perseus Tufts.
+Loeb Classical Library edition in 4 Volumes.
+Harvard University Press, Cambridge, MA; William Heinemann Ltd., London, 1918.
+At Perseus Digital Library.